Troy Drug Possession Lawyer

 Critical Mistakes Defendants Make After a Drug Possession Arrest

-After an arrest for drug possession, the decisions you make and actions you take can dramatically impact the outcome of your case.
-In Troy and Miami County, law enforcement and court personnel follow specific policies and protocols, and even minor errors can easily be used against you in court.
-One of the most significant mistakes is speaking to investigators or officers without your attorney present—statements made without legal representation may inadvertently damage your defense strategy.
-Equally important is attending all required court appearances at the Miami County Municipal or Common Pleas Courts; failure to appear can result in additional charges or the revocation of your bond.
+After an arrest for drug possession, your decisions and actions can drastically affect your case’s trajectory.
+In Troy and throughout Miami County, law enforcement officers and court staff are trained to follow specific local legal protocols.
+Even small missteps can be used against you in court.
+Among the most critical errors is talking to police or investigators without a drug possession attorney present—anything said outside of legal counsel can be weaponized by the prosecution.
+Missing court appearances at the Miami County Municipal or Common Pleas Courts is another major mistake; this may lead to additional charges or loss of bond privileges.

 How to Protect Your Rights After a Charge